getBoolean/flutter_boolean_template/README.md

 - `melos run fix` - Run `dart fix --apply` in all packages.
 - `melos run generate` - Run `build_runner build` in all packages that depend on `build_runner`.
 - `melos run generate:pkg` - Run `build_runner build` for a specific package.
+- `melos run watch:pkg` - Run `build_runner watch` for a specific package.
+It will not work if you choose "all" in the package selection prompt.
 - `melos run assets` - Run `assets_gen build` in all packages that depend on `assets_gen`.
 - `melos run assets:pkg` - Run `assets_gen build` for a specific package.
 - `melos run test` - Run all tests in the project.